History & Philosophy of WIREWORX

 Why doesn’t WIREWORX also take advantage of cheaper labor and materials and a larger, more efficient labor pool in China?

 Ron responds, “That’s a fair question for those unfamiliar with the artisans and the history of the art.
-After reading onward and reading our homepage and the page about our artisans you’ll ask how anyone with a clear conscience could move their operation to China or anywhere but Africa!”
+After reading onward and reading our homepage and the page about our artisans you’ll ask how anyone with a clear conscience could move their operation out of Africa!”

 Due to lack of funds for an advanced education and even for technical training and limited employment opportunities, quite a few young men in urban Zimbabwe turn to art since it’s a skill that can be affordably learned by many.
 Some start out of boredom, even as youngsters, using readily available materials such as stone, wood, cans, bottle caps, wire and more.
 The more skilled artisans hope to use their newfound abilities to make a modest income.
-Unfortunately, there are few outlets for artisans to sell their wares in Zimbabwe so some move to neighboring South Africa while the rest sell to wholesalers and vendors in South Africa and worldwide.
+Unfortunately, there are few outlets for artisans to sell their wares in Zimbabwe so some move to neighboring South Africa to sell their wares along busy thoroughfares.
+It’s not at all uncommon to see artisans and vendors hawking crafts at street lights or robots, as they’re called in South Africa.
+Some set themselves up daily at the same site, along public thoroughfares and can be seen there day in and day out.
+The more fortunate sell at various markets and some wholesale to vendors in South Africa and worldwide.

 Bead and wire art evolved from plain wire art.
 With just needle nose pliers they would shape the wire into toys such as cars and planes and other various practical and decor items.
 Later the idea of wrapping beaded wire around the frames was introduced.
 Beading is an ancient African art form and added to the wire work, a unique modern African art form was born.